kayeneii/8-Pillars/README.md

         * 43.8%
         * Pillar 5, Good Relations with Neighbors is the strongest pillar in the community.
         * Pillar 7, Low Levels of Corruption is the weakest pillar in the community.
-        * Pillar 3 is the second strongest pillar, with Pillar
+        * Pillar 3 and 4 rank second strongest with Pillar 6 coming in third.
+Pillar 1 and 8 rank third weakest and Pillar 2 is the second weakest pillar in the community.

    - Recommendations: